Five Hotels in Buenos Aires I wish I could afford to stay in…

-Top Five Hotels in Buenos Aires
+A Top Four List of Hotels in Buenos Aires

 A solid luxury hotel in Recoleta, with fantastic interior design, service and location (right across from the upmarket Patio Bullrich mall).
-Costs around US$270 a night, which is approximately US$250 over my usual budget

 3. The Hotel Alvear, Recoleta

 If you are a head of state, diplomat or just plain rolling in old money, this is the place to stay in Buenos Aires.
 Faultless old world style and service, the most desirable location on the most upscale avenue in the city (they even share the same name), and quite frankly, effortlessly the most classically beautiful hotel lobby, bar, cafe and restaurant in town.
-However, you’ll need to be rolling in old money to stay here - it’s probably going to set you back over US$400 a night!

-2. The Faena Hotel + Universe, Puerto Madero
+2. The Faena Hotel, Puerto Madero

 1. The Four Seasons ‘La Mansion’, Recoleta

-[…] Five Hotels in Buenos Aires I wish I could afford to stay in… by Alan Patrick […]
+1. […] Five Hotels in Buenos Aires I wish I could afford to stay in… by Alan Patrick […]

-Great article, I hope you win the contest, or at least the offer of a nights accommodation.
+2. Great article, I hope you win the contest, or at least the offer of a nights accommodation.
 If you get a choice then for sure go for The Alvear, it is considered as you know, one of the best in the world.

 Wow what an experience that would be !!
 Good luck Robert